guangjinpan/Wireless-Large-Model/README.md

 🤝 **Open to collaboration and discussion!**

-I'm open to discussions and potential collaborations on LAM-based wireless research, especially in the areas of communication, sensing, and semantic communication.
+I'm open to discussions and potential collaborations on LAM-based wireless research.
 Feel free to reach out via email: *guangjin.pan@chalmers.se*